 In order to use attribution to the best advantage and deliver the right messages at the proper time, it is necessary to consider the different types of attribution models.

 There are first-touch and last-touch attribution models.
-The first-touch model implies that the customer makes a purchase after the first ad, while the last-touch model is about conversion after the last advertisement.
+The first-touch model implies that a customer makes a purchase after the first ad, while in the last-touch model, the potential buyer is converted after the last advertisement.

 What is CTV attribution?